 Question 3: What are vesicles?

-Answer: Vesicles are membrane-bound structures or bubble-like sacs that contain some fluid formed within or outside of the cell.
+Answer: Vesicles are membrane-bound structures or bubble-like sacs that contain some fluid formed within or outside the cell.

 Do continue to visit BYJU’s to know all the important Class 9 Science topics and access various Andhra board study materials like question papers and more.